Introduction to Syntax Analysis in Compiler Design

 Example: Suppose Production rules for the Grammar of a language are:

 S -> cAd A -> bc|a And the input string is “cad”.

-In the step iii above, the production rule A->bc was not a suitable one to apply (because the string produced is “cbcd” not “cad”), here the parser needs to backtrack, and apply the next production rule available with A which is shown in the step iv, and the string “cad” is produced.
+In step (iii) above, the production rule A->bc was not a suitable one to apply (because the string produced is “cbcd” not “cad”), here the parser needs to backtrack, and apply the next production rule available with A which is shown in step (iv), and the string “cad” is produced.